oscar-barlow/java-quickstart/1-basics/ReadMe.md

 The syntax may be a little unfamiliar - but hopefully you can see what the above loop does!
 The key is this: because both `Dog` and `Cat` implement the `Mammal` interface, **we can rely on both of them to have the same behaviour.**

 OK, but why in the real world would we do this?
-Well, let's imagine we're working on a web application, and we want and as part of that we want to export some files.
+Well, let's imagine we're working on a web application, and as part of that we want to export some files.
 We'll do this with a class called `FileExporter`:

 ```java
 public class FileExporter {